hugopeek/formblocks/core/components/formblocks/docs/index.md

+# FormBlocks introduction

+Forms are often a bit of a hassle to create.
+Slightly different input fields each time, writing tedious HTML markup, typo's or little mistakes screwing up validation...
+I don't think anyone really likes building them.
+Except end-users themselves, but they lack the proper tools to do this wi

-# How to install FormBlocks
+## How to install FormBlocks

 After installing the package, there’s a few extra things that need doing: